 The site is sometimes down for scheduled maintenance, for which the USPTO generally posts advance notice.
 We recommend that you check the Current Server Status and Planned Outages page before beginning the filing process.
 Sometimes the site is also down unexpectedly.
 Although we try to restore service as soon as possible, this does not always happen as quickly as we would hope.
 Because of the possibility of an unforeseen problem (such as site downtime or Internet connectivity issues), we do encourage you to plan ahead when filing papers electronically and not wait until the last minute to file time-sensitive papers with the USPTO.

-All forms filed via TEAS are time/date stamped when received on the USPTO server, according to Eastern Standard Time (EST) and EST controls for purposes of determining the timeliness of a document.
+All forms filed via TEAS are time/date stamped when received on the USPTO server, according to Eastern Time (ET) and ET controls for purposes of determining the timeliness of a document.
 Any submission that arrives as of 11:59 p.m.
-EST will be given that day's filing date (i.e., regardless of the USPTO's "normal" business hours).
+ET will be given that day's filing date (i.e., regardless of the USPTO's "normal" business hours).

 11. Specific problems encountered during an electronic filing attempt should be reported to the TEAS Support Staff, at TEAS@uspto.gov, rather than to the Trademark Assistance Center.
 Please include your name and telephone number as part of the e-mail, should a specialist need to reach you directly.

 12. For any proposed enhancements to existing TEAS forms, or suggestions for new forms (cf. reporting problems with an electronic filing, as set out in #11, above), please e-mail TEAS@uspto.gov.
 NOTE: A reminder that, whenever possible, upcoming enhancements and new forms are identified in the TEAS Enhancements Section.